Ramesh-NIT-AI/airfare_prediction/README.md

 The dataset contains 1814 flights for training, and 100 flights for testing.

+Records are for flights from Thessaloniki (SKG) --> Stuttgart (STR)

+This dataset was manually collected from [Airtickets.gr](http://www.airtickets.gr)

 For every flight the following features were considered:

  F1: Feature 1 - departure time.